 Information on the Closure of Fountainhead College of Technology

-To keep up-to-date on information as it is made available, please contact the Division of Postsecondary State Authorization (DPSA) of the Tennessee Higher Education Commission (THEC) at 615-741-5293.
-You are also encouraged to check this webpage from time-to-time to see updates.
+If you have questions after reviewing this information please contact the Division of Postsecondary State Authorization (DPSA) of the Tennessee Higher Education Commission (THEC) at 615-741-5293.

 All students enrolled at the time of closure should have received a copy of their transcripts from the institution.
 Additionally, Fountainhead provided copies of transcripts to THEC.
 For instructions on how to submit a transcript request form see https://www.tn.gov/thec/bureaus/student-aid-and-compliance/postsecondary-state-authorization/academic-transcripts.html